The Female Response: Cast

+Production

+Filming was completed in New York City in October 1972.

+Release

+The film premiered in Los Angeles on October 17, 1973.

 Response

 Rob Craig described the individual tales of the characters as "vacillating from mind-numbingly boring to downright surreal" and their journey to sexual fulfilment as "pat and incredible" but noted the "cutting edge" editing techniques used by director Kincaid.